statOmics/tradeSeq/README.md

 The installation should only take a few seconds.
 The dependencies of the package are listed in the DESCRIPTION file of the package.

+## Changes

+Major changes are reported in the `NEWS` file, make sure to check it out if you want to follow the latest developments.

 ## Issues and bug reports

 Please use https://github.com/statOmics/tradeSeq/issues to submit issues, bug reports, and comments.